RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 ### Getting the wiimotes to work

 uinput device needs to work with non-root users.
-To do so, create a wiimote rule file using your text editor of choice ( I use nano) as a root user (using `sudo`):
+To do so, create a wiimote rule file using your text editor of choice.
+I use nano and will continue to do so for the entire method.

 ```shell
 sudo nano /etc/udev/rules.d/wiimote.rules